filip1/dearmep/server/README.md

 Alembic generates a file in `migrations/versions/`. **Check this file** for sanity.
 You can edit or delete this file though this usually should not be necessary.
 If you are happy about the migration, commit to version control.

 Make sure to `upgrade` the database to the latest revision when developing.
-It is recommended to check the upgrades first, for example by making a copy of the the database source and changing the `sqlalchemy.uri` in the `alembic.ini` or by checking the raw SQL with the `--sql` flag.
+It is recommended to check the upgrades first, for example by making a copy of the database source and changing the `sqlalchemy.uri` in the `alembic.ini` or by checking the raw SQL with the `--sql` flag.

 Please check [Alembic's documentation](https://alembic.sqlalchemy.org/en/latest/) for more.